computerguided/FCM/FCM/doc/Component.md

 The evaluation of a choice-point results in a logical value: ``true`` or ``false``.
 Based on this result, the corresponding message "Yes" or "No" on the "Logical" interface is created and immediately processed.
 Note that each component has an implicit "Logical" interface by default.

-By definition a choice-point has two transitions associated with the "Yes" and "No" message and that these transitions in turn can also route to another choice-point if so required.
+By definition a choice-point has two transitions associated with the "Yes" and "No" message.
+These transitions in turn can also route to another choice-point if so required.

 Inside the component, the list of choice-points is explicitly defined in the component's _choice-point table_.